Lions, Cowboys take different vibes into battle of 1-2 teams

 ANSAH WATCH

-Detroit defensive end Ziggy Ansah, playing on the franchise tag this season, has been out since injuring a shoulder in the opener against the Jets.
-He missed the first practice of the week.
-“He’s working extremely hard and he’s doing everything we’re asking him to do,” Patricia said.
+Detroit defensive end Ziggy Ansah, playing on the franchise tag this season, was ruled out on Friday.
+Ansah has not played since injuring a shoulder in the season-opening loss against the Jets.
+“He’s working extremely hard and he’s doing everything we’re asking him to do,” Patricia said before Ansah was ruled out.
 “I have the utmost respect for his work ethic and what he’s trying to do to help us.”

 More AP NFL: https://apnews.com/tag/NFLfootball and https://twitter.com/AP_NFL